isomerpages/moe-jpjc/_about-jpjc/College Identity/Culture.md

   </tr>
 </tbody></table>

-<p><b>Infinite Possibilities:</b> Together, JPFam unlocks greater potential, achieving what’s beyond reach alone - Plus Ultra.
+<p><b>Infinite Possibilities:</b> Together, JPFam unlocks greater potential, achieving what’s beyond reach alone.
 We believe that collaboration amplifies creativity, allowing us to combine our diverse skills and perspectives to tackle challenges effectively.
 By working together, we cultivate a spirit of innovation and exploration, inspiring one another to dream big and pursue ambitious goals that contribute to our collective success.</p>

 <table style="width:100%">
    <tbody><tr>